Skip to table of contents

 Timing: when the review happens

-Informing design decisions before content is built.
-Least costly and most effective approach — accessibility built in from the start.
+• Pre-development — informing design decisions before content is built.
+Least costly and most effective — accessibility built in from the start.

 Focus area: what kind of review it primarily is

-Institutional policy, procurement practices, and organizational workflows.
+• Systems and governance — institutional policy, procurement practices, and organisational workflows.
 Required for systemic and sustainable change.

-On rapid versus comprehensive approaches: Rapid assessments trade completeness for speed and can be genuinely useful when resources are constrained.
-The important thing is clarity about what a rapid assessment can and cannot detect — and treating its findings as a starting point rather than a complete picture of the accessibility landscape.
+Rapid vs. comprehensive approaches: Rapid assessments trade methodological completeness for speed.
+They are useful for initial prioritisation, particularly when resources are constrained, provided findings are understood as a starting point rather than a complete picture of the accessibility landscape.

 Learner Impact